+# Why SCFA decreases?

+Bacteria absorbs SCFA.
+Clostridium acetobutylicum.
+(2) Host.

 Responders

+Interestingly, Shanghai mice has the higher inulin concentration (on average) but it does not respond to inulin.
+This suggests that the gene level do not conform to the change in population size as ecology plays a dominant role.

 Using glv model, we identified multiple inulin-responders in the complex microbiome community of the host intestine, which we believe play critical roles in the complex process of fiber degradation and metabolism.